my-dev-app/AProxyRelay/README.md

 # AProxyRelay: An Async Request Library with Proxy Rotation

 AProxyRelay is an asynchronous request library designed for easy data retrieval using various proxy servers.
 It seamlessly handles proxy rotation, preserves data that fails to be requested, and simplifies API scraping.
-The library is written in `Python 3.12.1` but is compatible with projects utilizing `Python 3.11.2`.
+The library is written in `Python 3.12.2`.

 In addition, tested proxies will be shared with other people using this library.
 The more this library is utilized, the bigger the pool of available proxies.